AAFC-Bioinfo-AAC/pork-vision/README.md

 Using a YOLOv11-based model:

 - The model detects the **Canadian Color Standard** palettes in the image.
+A total of 161 images were used to train the color model.
 - Muscle region colors are mapped to the closest standard using **Euclidean distance**.
 - The output includes the **percentage breakdown** of matched color standards.